jsdelivrbot/nu-ashworld/README.md

 ## Next step:

-Login as an existing player, refresh the world data.
+Refresh the world data.
 Investigate bidirectional websockets in 0.19 or HTTP push or something.